 In response to this growing issue, companies are re-evaluating how they’re engaging with candidates and are shifting their strategies to attract and retain top talent.

 According to JobSage, there were more available jobs in August 2021 than at any other point in U.S. history.

 The fact that talent isn’t attracted by mere job openings alone is indicative of a major shift in employees’ priorities for finding new career opportunities.

 The onboarding process has become a critical component in attracting and retaining talent, especially with the widespread concern of talent shortages.

 In today’s job market, employees need to prove their value to employers, but employers need to prove their ethics and commitment to their employees.

 In the tech sector, for example, many companies are trying to diversify their ranks, not only to show their commitment to social values but to increase their talent pool.

-As companies diversify their talent pool, so does the overall job market favor the employee's ability to pick and choose their next employer.
+As companies diversify their talent pool, the overall job market favors the employee’s ability to pick and choose their next employer.

-Numerous tech companies have landed themselves in hot water in recent years, due to CEOs making social media comments or company policies deemed insensitive in today's world.
-This has resulted in companies not only being boycotted or branded as morally bankrupt but also in losing top talent to competitors.
+Numerous tech companies have landed themselves in hot water in recent years due to CEOs making social media comments or company policies deemed insensitive in today’s world.
+This has resulted in companies not only being boycotted or branded as morally bankrupt but also losing top talent to competitors.